 The activities of CAEF are twofold in principle:

 Firstly, to endorse the interests of the foundry industry towards European and other institutions and authorities.
-What is more, CAEF is increasingly being addressed by worldwide partners in all matters relating to the foundry industry of Europe, which in many regions of the world is meanwhile regarded as a single unit.
+What is more, CAEF is addressed by worldwide partners in all matters relating to the foundry industry of Europe.

 Secondly, the activities of CAEF also focus on promoting information exchange among national foundry associations, and on co-ordinating the activities of national associations wherever this appears indicated to benefit the industry as a whole.

 At this stage, CAEF already has its own well-developed institutional structure of co-operation among national foundry associations.
 That this is indeed so is documented by the existence of numerous commissions, groups, and sections which handle CAEF's practical work.

 -Health & Safety

 -Summary of national reports of member associations in the NePSi-dialogue